 - cdBackOpacity: only changes the transparency of the background color to 0 (transparent) or 255 (opaque). - cdHatch: diagonal styles are drawn with anti-aliasing. - cdWriteMode: does nothing.
-There is no support for XOR or NOT_XOR. - cdPattern: each pixel can contain transparency information. - cdLineStyle: uses a custom GDI+ style with the proportion of 3/3/9 for

-- cdFontDim: the maximum width is estimated from the character "W". - cdNativeFont: the font string describer has the following format: "fontname, size [style] [-k] [-u]", where fontname is the name of the font in Windows (notice the comma after the font name), size is given in points, style is the same as cdFont, -u means underline and -k means strikethrough, or "-d" to show the font-selection dialogue box.
+There is no support for XOR or NOT_XOR. - cdPattern: each pixel can contain transparency information. - cdLineStyle: uses a custom GDI+ style when line width is 1.
+In World Coordinates the line style has its scaled changed. - cdFontDim: the maximum width is estimated from the character "W". - cdNativeFont: the font string describer has the following format: "fontname, size [style] [-k] [-u]", where fontname is the name of the font in Windows (notice the comma after the font name), size is given in points or in pixels, style is the same as cdFont, -u means underline and -k means strikethrough, or "-d" to show the font-selection dialogue box.
 However, this function also accepts the font string used by the WINFONT attribute of the IUP library. - cdTextAlignment: is simulated.
 Although GDI+ has text alignment, the results for the CD were poor. - cdFont: see the font mapping table for the equivalence used to map CD fonts into Windows fonts (note that in GDI+ there is no direct mapping for the system font):